Is interpolation benign for random forest regression?: Centered RF

-Neglecting empty cells allows a CRF to become consistent in the mean interpolation regime.
-However, this construction introduces a conditioning over $N_n(x,\Theta)>0 $ that prevented us from efficiently bounding the variance in the case of noisy samples.
-Therefore in the next section we analyse Centered Kernel RFs (KeRF) for which {the aggregation rule is slightly different (the empty cells still being neglected).}
+However, this construction introduces a conditioning over $N_n(x,\Theta)>0 $ that prevents us from bounding the variance in the case of noisy samples.
+Therefore, in the next section, we analyze Centered Kernel RF (KeRF) with a different aggregation rule (empty cells still being neglected).